The London Archives: London-wide elected bodies

 As well as the archives of the London County Council, Middlesex County Council, Greater London Council, Inner London Education Authority and the London Residuary Body, The London Archives also hold records of their 19th- and 20th-century predecessors such as the Metropolitan Board of Works, Metropolitan Commission of Sewers, London School Board and the Metropolitan Asylums Board.
 The records of these bodies are as broad as the functions of modern local government, with documentation on education, housing, health services, welfare, transport, building regulations, drainage, culture and leisure.
 Many of the different bodies include a series of indexed committee minutes, which often prove to be a valuable starting point when attempting to access the records.

 Maps

-The London Archives has an extensive collection of maps numbering over 15,000.
+The London Archives has an extensive collection of maps numbering in excess of 15,000.
 Many of the maps are split up amongst the various different collections for example tithes maps found amongst the diocesan records and enclosure maps found amongst court records.
 Fortunately there is a single card catalogue that combines all of the maps from the various collections and has listed them by the area they cover.
 Twenty of the most popular maps held by The London Archives are accessible in the map cabinet in the reference room.
 These include the first edition of the Ordnance Survey for London 1867–70 and the Second World War bomb damage maps.
 The collection was increased, especially for the City of London, by the addition of the holdings of the Guildhall Library Prints and Maps Section.